selfVSmind/jasonlambertblog/contents/articles/blog-two-point-oh/index.md

 - [Neumorphic](https://www.justinmind.com/blog/neumorphism-ui/) design!
 - Did I mention CSS?
 - Oh!
 Some good sounding layout advice from a YouTube video I watched this morning: have something big, something medium, and something small.

-### Time Machine

-Since I'm already building older commits, here is a <a href="oldest-version" target="_blank">VERY old version</a> (opens a new tab).
-As you can see, this project's humble beginnings were that of a standard [Wintersmith](//wintersmith.io) site.
-I have a decently strong desire to abandon the Wintersmith NPM package altogether in favor of something custom from the ground up, but what fun would that be?